kyauy/bionano_validation/README.md

 ## Library

-Orcs is useful to write output with filename input.
+tools is useful to write output with filename input.

 GenomicsRanges is used to find overlaps between SNP array and bionano calls.